Voraes/finance-controller/README.md

 # Finance Controller

 #### This project was made for control incomes and expenses.
-Project for train React.
+Project to practice React.

   ## What was used in this project?
  - React